 Welcome!
 I am a Lecturer (Assistant Professor) in Politics at the University of Liverpool.

-This research has been published or is forthcoming in academic journals including British Journal of Political Science, China Quarterly, Political Research Quarterly, Public Management Review, Journal of Development Studies, Democratization, Policy & Politics, and Journal of East Asian Studies.
+This research has been published or is forthcoming in academic journals including British Journal of Political Science, China Quarterly, Democratization, Public Management Review, Political Research Quarterly, Journal of Development Studies, Policy & Politics, and Journal of East Asian Studies.

 I am also a Co-Founder/Organiser of the Authoritarian Political Systems Group (APSG) and a Co-Convenor of the Political Studies Association Specialist Group on Autocracies and Regime Change.